Shrink (film): Plot

-Carter has few friends, and spends time with Jesus, his quirky pot dealer.
-Carter also socializes with Jeremy (Mark Webber) to whom he is loosely related through Carter's deceased wife, whose mother was Jeremy's godmother.
-Jeremy is a struggling young screenwriter who finds romantic interest in Patrick's assistant Daisy (Pell James).
+Carter has few friends and spends time with Jesus, his quirky pot dealer.
+Carter also socializes with Jeremy, to whom he is loosely related through Carter's deceased wife, whose mother was Jeremy's godmother.
+Jeremy is a struggling young screenwriter who finds romantic interest in Patrick's assistant Daisy.
 Jeremy also derives creative inspiration from Jemma.
 Jeremy secretly steals Jemma's private file from Carter's office and pursues a platonic interest in Jemma.
 He writes his breakthrough screenplay about Jemma, and with Daisy's help, Jeremy succeeds in gaining Patrick's interest in the screenplay.

-Carter suffers a breakdown on a live television talk show, alarming the host (Gore Vidal) and the viewers when he states publicly for the first time that his wife died by suicide.
+Carter suffers a breakdown on a live television talk show, alarming the host and the viewers when he states publicly for the first time that his wife died by suicide.
 He denounces his book as "bullshit" and himself as a fraud, and storms off of the set.
 Jemma, Daisy and Jeremy react to Carter's on-air outburst.
-Carter decides to stop treating Jemma, though he begins helping Jemma finally come to terms with her mother's suicide.
+Carter decides to stop treating Jemma, although he begins helping her to finally come to terms with her mother's suicide.

 Jemma discovers the screenplay and feels betrayed by Jeremy.
-Carter angrily attacks Jeremy for his deception, but accepts his own professional responsibility in the situation, which he unknowingly allowed.
-Later, Carter and Jeremy are mysteriously invited to a meeting at Patrick's office.
-Patrick seats them in a conference room, where Jemma is already waiting.
+Carter angrily attacks Jeremy for his deception but accepts his own professional responsibility for the situation, which he unknowingly enabled.
+Carter and Jeremy are invited to a meeting at Patrick's office.
+Patrick brings them to a conference room where Jemma is already waiting.
 To their surprise, Jemma now approves of Jeremy's screenplay.
-Patrick announces that he will be representing Jemma and making Jeremy's screenplay into a movie.
+Patrick announces that he will be representing Jemma and developing Jeremy's screenplay into a movie.
 Carter, having disposed of his drug supply, approaches Kate at home.
-He tells her he doesn't want to see her anymore "...professionally," implying his interest in seeing her romantically.
+He tells her that he does not want to see her anymore, "...professionally", implying his interest in seeing her romantically.
 She smiles.

-That night, Carter enters his bedroom, wearing pajamas.
-He momentarily regards his former marital bed, before climbing into it and turning off the light.
+That night, Carter enters his bedroom wearing pajamas.
+He momentarily regards his former marital bed before climbing into it and turning off the light.